 - Can you get a Mortgage after Bankruptcy?

 - How much will you be able to borrow?

 - The cost of getting a Mortgage after Bankruptcy

 Discharged from Bankruptcy and want to get a mortgage?
-Give us a call (0800 077 6180) or complete the form below to speak to one of our experts
+Give us a call (0800 077 6180) or complete the form below.

 Can you get a Mortgage after Bankruptcy?

 You may be surprised to learn that once you are discharged from Bankruptcy it is possible to get a Mortgage.
 Having said that initially it is likely you will need to borrow from a specialist lender.

 If it is less than 6 years since you went bankrupt your credit rating may still be poor.
 In these circumstances high street lenders are unlikely to want to help.
 However an adverse lender will consider you.